Geometry as an Emergent Process — Part 3

 Separating Shape from Position

-A Computational Analogy
+A Computational Connection

-There is a natural analogy to computation.
+There is a structural parallel to computation worth naming.

 What the Framework Provides

-At this stage, the framework introduces a different way of organizing geometric information:
+The framework introduces a different way of organizing geometric information:

 What Remains Open

-Several questions arise naturally from this perspective:
+Several questions arise naturally:

 Discussion